Franz Brendel

 Karl Franz Brendel (26 November 1811 – 25 November 1868) was a German music critic, journalist and musicologist born in Stolberg, the son of a successful mining engineer named Christian Friedrich Brendel.

 Biography

 He was a student at the University of Leipzig, University of Berlin, and University of Freiburg up until the year 1840.
-In 1846 he began teaching music history at the Leipzig Conservatory, and in 1852 he published a well-regarded general history of European music.
+In 1846, he began teaching music history at the Leipzig Conservatory, and in 1852, he published a well-regarded general history of European music.
 Brendel also published a book on Franz Liszt.

-He was the editor of the Neue Zeitschrift für Musik, taking over in 1845 the position relinquished by Robert Schumann (in 1844) and remaining in post until his death in 1868.
+He was the editor of the Neue Zeitschrift für Musik, taking over in 1845 the position relinquished by Robert Schumann (in 1844) and remaining in post until he died in 1868.
 Brendel coined the phrase Neudeutsche Schule (New German School) to describe the progressive musical movement in Germany headed by Richard Wagner and Franz Liszt in the middle of the nineteenth century.
 He died in Leipzig.